UnrealDeveloperCourse/BattleTanks/README.md

   .quad typeinfo for Kitteh
   .quad Kitteh::MakeNoise()
 ```

+- more 'hops' involved when using virtual
+- cpp mantra "don't pay for what you don't use"

 ### Creating an AI Controller Class
 ### Get the Player Controller with C++